DanielHH/bachelor-project-webapp/README.md

 https://gitlab.ida.liu.se/pum-ninjas/PUMApi

 The back-end code is written in TypeScript using the Express.js framework.
 The editor Visual Studio Code was used during the development which allowed for compilation of the application.
 The main file is the main.ts file which starts the express server.
 Server.ts configures the server settings and opens the connection to the SQL server.
 GET, POST and PUT requests can be found in the http-requests folder.
 The sql-utilities folder contains the SQL helper functions and pdf-utilities contains the PDF generation functions.
 The PDF templates can be found in the pdf-templates folder.
 The datamodels can be found in the datamodels folder and the data transfer objects can be found in the DTO folder.
-The database configuration can be found in database-config.ts and the database queries can be found in database-queries.ts.Fini
+The database configuration can be found in database-config.ts and the database queries can be found in database-queries.ts.

 Download npm from https://www.npmjs.com/ or linux command `apt-get install npm`